marcoabcoding/Blockchain_with_Python/README.md

-# Basic Blockchain Implementation with Flask
+# Blockchain Implementation with Flask

 This repository contains a Python-based implementation of a blockchain, along with a Flask web application to interact with it.